 - The issuing company also faces a lot of high-interest rate burden due to the mezzanine debt.

-- The investors have to conduct extensive research on the resources of the company, before investing in it.
-This takes a lot of investor’s time.
+- Investors must conduct extensive research on the company’s resources before investing in it.
+This takes a lot of investors’ time.

 These disadvantages are non-exhaustive in nature.